CXuesong/tasklike-promise-library/README.md

 }
 ```

 ## Build and test

-You need `yarn` to build this repository properly.
+You will need `yarn` to build this repository properly.

 ```powershell
 # in repository root